ElijahNaorti/Portfolio/README.md

 I specialize in collecting, processing, and analyzing large datasets to uncover actionable insights that inform business strategies.
 My work involves extracting meaningful patterns from data, cleaning and organizing raw information, and delivering reports that help stakeholders make data-driven decisions.

 ## MY SKILLS
-✅*Statistical Analysis*✅Data Visualization: Using tools like Power BI and Excel✅Data Cleaning and Preparation: Using tools like Excel✅Problem-Solving✅Communication Skills✅Attention to Detail✅Predictive modelling annd forcasting
+✅Statistical Analysis✅Data Visualization: Using tools like Power BI and Excel✅Data Cleaning and Preparation: Using tools like Excel✅Problem-Solving✅Communication Skills✅Attention to Detail✅Predictive modelling annd forcasting

 ## MY PORTFOLIO

 *A glimpse of some of the projects I've been working on.*